hbctraining/spatial_nanocourse/lessons/visium_hd.md

 library(quadprog)
 library(spacexr)

+# Increases the size of the default vector
 options(future.globals.maxSize= 2000000000)
 ```

 ## Creating the Seurat Object

-The Seurat object is a custom list-like object that has well-defined spaces to store specific information/data for single cell experiments, including spatial experiments and Visium HD.
+The Seurat object is a custom list-like object that has well-defined spaces to store specific information/data for single-cell experiments, including spatial experiments and Visium HD.

 The Seurat package provides a function ```Load10X_Spatial()``` to easily create a Seurat object from the output of Space Ranger.
 The ```Load10X_Spatial``` function takes as input the feature matrix and the low-resolution tissue image from the output of Space Ranger and generates a Seurat object containing both gene-level counts and spatial information.